yisiox/tp/docs/UserGuide.md

 <box type="tip" seamless>

-If you unintentionally deleted all contacts, you can use the `undo` command to revert clear.
+If you unintentionally deleted all contacts, you can use the `undo` command to revert this.

 </box>